RNA-FRETools/fretraj/docs/getting_started/acv_calculation.md

 # Calculating ACVs

-The PyMOL plugin allows the user to visually interact with the molecular viewer while calculating accessible volumes.
-This is particularly useful when planning new single-molecule experiments and figuring out the optimal dye positions on the target biomolecule.
+Accessible contact volumes and FRET calculations can be done directly from PyMOL.
+The PyMOL plugin allows the user to visually interact with the molecular viewer while exploring optimal sites for labeling a biomolecule of interest.
+This tutorial will guide you step-by-step through the workflow.

+Start by opening the FRETraj GUI from the `Plugin Menu`.

 ```{figure} ../images/PyMOL_interface.png
 ---